percona/pmm/source/install/aws.rst

 *Percona Monitoring and Management Server* in `AWS Marketplace
 <https://aws.amazon.com/marketplace/pp/B077J7FYGX>`_.

-The |gui.pricing-information| section allows to select your region and choose an instance type in the table that shows the pricing for the software and infrastructure hosted in the region you have selected (the recommended EC2 instance type is preselected for you).
+The *Pricing Information* section allows to select your region and choose an instance type in the table that shows the pricing for the software and infrastructure hosted in the region you have selected (the recommended EC2 instance type is preselected for you).
 Note that actual choice will be done